czeglediptr/100-days-of-code/log.md

 **Today's Progress**: Finally I could solve the DNA problem set for CS50: Introto CS.
 So I can go towards to learn SQL!

-**Thoughts:** : Finally I could solve the DNA problem set for CS50: Introto CS.
+**Thoughts**: Finally I could solve the DNA problem set for CS50: Introto CS.
 So I can go towards to learn SQL!

 **Link to work:** N/A

 ### Day 68: July 01, 2020

 **Today's Progress**: I started the SQL lecture in CS50 and it seems very interesting!

-**Thoughts:** : I started the SQL lecture in CS50 and it seems very interesting!
+**Thoughts**: I started the SQL lecture in CS50 and it seems very interesting!

 **Link to work:** N/A

 ### Day 69: July 02, 2020

 **Today's Progress**: Today I finished the videos on SQL in CS50 and tomorrow I am going to dive into the problem sets!

-**Thoughts:** : Today I finished the videos on SQL in CS50 and tomorrow I am going to dive into the problem sets!
+**Thoughts**: Today I finished the videos on SQL in CS50 and tomorrow I am going to dive into the problem sets!

 **Link to work:** N/A

 ### Day 70: July 03, 2020

 **Today's Progress**: Started the SQl problem sets and I have written my first few queries for the solution.

-**Thoughts:** : Started the SQl problem sets and I have written my first few queries for the solution.
+**Thoughts**: Started the SQl problem sets and I have written my first few queries for the solution.

 **Link to work:** N/A